-In the final two years, students complete an advanced core that includes circuit analysis, electronics, electromagnetic fields and waves, and digital systems.
-Because of our program focus, the core curriculum also includes courses in signal processing, embedded microprocessor systems design, machines and power systems, and control systems.
-Students can also take specialized electives that further develop their expertise in one of these focus areas, or in other areas such as robotics, biomedical engineering, and computing.
+In the junior and senior years, students complete an advanced core that includes circuit analysis, electronics, electromagnetic fields and waves, and digital systems.
+The core curriculum includes courses in signal processing, embedded microprocessor systems design, machines and power systems, and control systems.
+Students can also take specialized electives that further develop their expertise in one of the department's four emphasis areas, or in other areas such as robotics, biomedical engineering, and computing.

-In their final year, students complete a capstone design course that is focused on an in-depth engineering project.
+In the final year, students complete a capstone design course focused on an in-depth engineering project.
 The projects are generated by customer demand, and include experiential verification to ensure a realistic design experience.